 The code produces a lot of different output files.
 Most of them are not interesting for us.
 We will look mainly at the output listing such as e.g. out5000...
-With grep ADJUST out5000 (or whatever name you chose for out...)

-you can see whether the run has done well.
+With you can see whether the run has done well.
 To extract the timing data relevant for the course exercise, find the lines below ADJUST, headed by "PE N ttot...".
 Also interesting: the stellar evolution output file sev.83 (if switched on) - you get in it lines with following columns: